preludeorg/community/docs/operator/advanced/links.md

           - `id`: the chain id. *(source: Operator)*
     - `ttp`: the TTP and classification of the attack being executed.
         - `id`: the TTP id. *(source: Operator)*
-        - `platform`: since each operation can span multiple machines each running a different operating system, it's important to store the platform to help you distinguish your results at the environment level (this corresponds to the platform used to select the command out of the TTP, and could map to the host's acutal operating system, or global). *(source: Operator)*
         - `executor`: since each TTP can be executed using a variety of different executors (ie: bash, powershell, python, etc.), we store the executor selected to run the individual instruction to help you distinguish that too. *(source: Operator)*
 - `host`:
     - `agent`: we collect the identity header of the agent that executed the command itself, if you have multiple agents all running on the same host, you can use this value to differentiate between which agent ran what, though you'll have to be careful about naming your agents appropriately to use this value in a way that makes sense. *(source: Operator)*